January 3, 2026

 When it comes to cervical cancer, what causes it, and how to prevent it, there are plenty of myths and misconceptions: let’s talk about it.

-With screening and vaccination, cervical cancer is a preventable and treatable cancer.
-This National Cervical Cancer Awareness Month, read on to learn the easy steps you can take to protect yourself and your loved ones against cervical cancer.
+With screening and vaccination, cervical cancer is one of the most preventable and treatable cancers.
+This National Cervical Health Awareness Month, read on to learn the easy steps you can take to protect yourself and your loved ones against cervical cancer.

 What is cervical cancer?

-Cervical cancer starts in the cells of the cervix (the lower part of the uterus that connects to the vagina).
-Before cervical cancer, abnormal cell changes start to happen on the surface of the cervix.
-If these abnormal cells aren’t treated, over time they can turn into cervical cancer.
+Cervical cancer happens in the cells of the cervix (the lower part of the uterus that connects to the vagina).
+Before cancer develops, abnormal changes start to happen to the cells on the surface of the cervix.
+If these changes aren’t treated, over time, they can turn into cervical cancer.

 MYTH: Cervical cancer is rare.

-FACT: About 14,000 people in the U.S. get diagnosed with cervical cancer each year, and about 75 people in the City of Buffalo get diagnosed with cervical cancer each year.
+FACT: About 14,000 people in the U.S., and about 75 people in the City of Buffalo, get diagnosed with cervical cancer each year.

 What causes cervical cancer?

-More than 99% of cervical cancers are caused by a long-term Human Papilloma Virus (HPV) infection.
-HPV is a common sexually transmitted infection (STI) – nearly every person who’s sexually active will become infected with HPV at some point in their life.
+More than 99% of cervical cancer cases are caused by Human Papilloma Virus (HPV).
+HPV is a very common sexually transmitted infection (STI) – so common that nearly every person who’s sexually active will become infected with HPV at some point in their life.

-Most HPV infections go away on their own within a year or two as the immune system fights it off.
-However, some people have infections that last for years, leading to changes in the cells of the cervix that can eventually become cervical cancer.
+Most HPV infections go away on their own within a year or two, but for some people, the infection lasts for years and leads to changes in the cells of the cervix that can eventually become cervical cancer.

 Unlike some cancers, cervical cancer isn’t hereditary, so it can’t be predicted by your family medical history.